miker704/Strife/patches2.md

 - Returned the number of members a server has in explore.json.jbuilder for unexplored servers state.
 - Returned the number of online members a server has in explore.json.jbuilder for unexplored servers state.
 - Returned the server owner color tag  which is the color tag of the user that is the owner of the server for unexplored servers state.
+- Returned the dmServer owner color tag  which is the color tag of the user that is the owner of the dmServer for dmServers state.

 ### Front-End Changes